hideya/langchain-google-genai-ex/README.md

 For many developers, this can make Gemini difficult to use with LangChain.js and some MCP servers.
 Even if only one complex MCP server is included in the MCP definitions passed to `MultiServerMCPClient`, all subsequent MCP usage starts failing with the error above.

-**This library handles all these schema incompatibilities through downstream transformation, converting complex MCP tool schemas into Gemini-friendly formats so you can focus on building instead of debugging schema errors.**
+**This library handles all these schema incompatibilities through schema transformation, converting complex MCP tool schemas into Gemini-friendly formats so you can focus on building instead of debugging schema errors.**

 ## Complete Usage Example